marketdesignresearch/CA-BNE/README.md

 > bneAlgo.run();

-The full example can be found here [TODO: link].
-Its output can be visualized using the following Python script [TODO: link].
+The full example can be found [here](src/ch/uzh/ifi/ce/cabne/examples/LLGQuadratic.java).
+Its output can be visualized using the following [Python script](scripts/llg_anim_BNE.py).
 The computed BNE should look like this:

 [TODO image]

-== Implementing your own Auctions ==
+## Implementing your own Auctions

 In order to compute an equilibrium for your own domain and payment rule, there are two interfaces you need to implement: a BidSampler and a Mechanism.